 “Thanks again!
 I gotta run to class, but you’re the best, Briltasi!”

 “I am, aren’t I!”

 Quinn smiled until Briltasi turned, and then relaxed.
 Okay, she got this.

-Briltasi brought the bad news first: she didn’t know where Ravil Manor was (or Serjo Driler wouldn’t tell her).
+Briltasi told Quinn the bad news first: she didn’t know where Ravil Manor was (or Serjo Driler wouldn’t tell her).
 But she did learn that Serjo Olerlo had hired Jane.
-The Olerlos had a place in Balmora but they lived in Vivec, which is where Jane would also be.
+The Olerlos had a place in Balmora, but they lived in Vivec, which is where Jane would also be.

 Okay, so nobody knew where Ravil Manor was.
 She did know where Jane was.
 So what she had to do, was hire Jeval’s dad to take a message to Jane in Vivec City.
 Since the people who worked for nobles still had to get stuff delivered to them sometimes, right?

 Ugh, she wished she had a better plan than this.

 Quinn looked for Jolda at lunch.
 She wasn’t sure if Jolda could help that much—she wasn’t a noble or a Dunmer.
 But she did work with like, the government or something, and they had a ton of maps, didn’t they?

 She found Jolda in the library with this big scary scroll full of numbers stretched out on the table.
 As always, she stared at the stuff like her life depended on it.
 Jolda had really pretty eyes, and Quinn hated to think they’d get bloodshot from all the work she did.

 “Hi, Jolda?”
 Quinn greeted.